NaaVRE/website/docs/readiness_levels/vol2bird/index.md

 ---
 sidebar_position: 1
-title: Vol2bird virtual lab
+title: "RAVRE: Easy processing of weather radar data to vertical profiles of bird migration."
 ---
-### RAVRE: Easy processing of weather radar data to vertical profiles of bird migration.

 **Conceptual description:** The RAVRE virtual lab simplifies the process of extracting bird migration data from weather radar data.
 By automatically importing data from an API and converting it into a suitable format, the lab feeds the Vol2bird algorithm.
 This algorithm then generates detailed vertical profiles of bird migration and other biological scatterers.